How to Upgrade PostgreSQL Without Losing Data

 pg_dump -U postgres -Fc -j 4 -d myapp > myapp.dump

-pg_upgrade upgrades in place by transferring the data files directly — either by copying or by hard-linking them.
+pg_upgrade upgrades in place.
+It moves the data files directly, either by copying them or by hard-linking them.

 # Install the new version alongside the old one